Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Conclusions

 In this paper we have analyzed the properties of dual AGN, selected mostly via distance and luminosity criteria, in the \hagn~simulation at $z =0$, 0.5, 1, 1.5, 2., 2.5 and 3.
 We have generally distinguished between dual AGN that at the time of observation are in two different galaxies and those in one galaxy, since they trace two distinct phases before or after galaxy mergers.
 The main results are summarized in the following.

 \begin{itemize} \item Dual AGN represent about 4 per cent of the AGN population with the same luminosity.
 For separations between 4 and 30~kpc, duals hosted in a single galaxies are about 15 per cent of all duals.
-These one-galaxy duals typically have separation $<10$~kpc. \item The MBH-galaxy mass relation of dual AGN is consistent with that of the general AGN population, except for some secondary AGN in dual one-galaxy systems, which are ``undermassive''. \item Primary AGN in duals are accreting at higher Eddington ratios, and preferentially reside in more massive galaxies, than the general AGN population.
-Secondary AGN have Eddington ratios similar to, or slightly smaller than, the general AGN population; their host galaxies are compatible with those of the general AGN population.
+These one-galaxy duals typically have separation $<10$~kpc. \item The MBH-galaxy mass relation of dual AGN is consistent with that of the general AGN population, except for some secondary AGN in dual one-galaxy systems, which are ``undermassive''. \item The differences between dual AGN and the general AGN population have low statistical significance, but the trends are as follows.
+Primary AGN in duals are accreting at slightly higher Eddington ratios, and preferentially reside in more massive galaxies, than the general AGN population.
+Secondary AGN have Eddington ratios similar to, or slightly smaller than, the general AGN population; their host galaxies are compatible with those of the general AGN population, although marginally more massive.
 However, the AGN hosted in the smaller galaxy has generally a higher Eddington ratio than the AGN hosted in the larger galaxy. \item Multiple AGN are generally associated with massive halos, with halo mass increasing with multiplicity.
 The galaxy/halo mass ratios of multiple AGN present significant tails caused by mass loss of satellites in the potential of the main halo. \item The vast majority of dual AGN can be associated to a galaxy merger, with a typical mass ratio of 0.2.
 Mass loss of the smaller galaxy and star formation in the larger galaxy during the merger decrease the mass ratio as the merger progresses. \item Depending on the assumptions on MBH dynamics, between 30 and 80 per cent of dual AGN with separations between 4 and 30~kpc can be associated to an ensuing MBH merger. \item The dual AGN fraction increases with redshift, except for systems hosted in massive galaxies/powered by high mass MBHs.
 The fraction of higher multiple AGN increases with redshift at a faster rate the higher the multiple. \item Increasing the separation threshold for dual AGN selection does not increase the fraction proportionally, because more systems become classified as multiple AGN rather than duals. \end{itemize}

 The dual and multiple AGN catalogs generated in this study are made publicly available to ease comparison with other simulations and observations.
 We stress that small differences in how dual AGN are selected can lead to large differences in the results.
 For instance, if multiple AGN are not first removed from the dual AGN catalog, dual AGN are highly overestimated because, e.g., one single triple system could be counted as up to 3 separate dual AGN.
 Mass cuts also play an important role in modifying the properties of the sample.
 Although imposing mass cuts could hide some of the underlying population properties, applying such cuts when comparing theoretical/observational samples would be worthwhile to ensure consistency.